ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The name of the secret.
 This value is required.
 </dd>
 <dt>`-f`, `--from-file`</dt>
-<dd>Update a secret from a file.
+<dd>Update a generic secret from a file.
 You must provide the path to the file as a value.
 This value is required if `--from-literal` is not specified.
 This value is optional.
 </dd>
 <dt>`-l`, `--from-literal`</dt>
-<dd>Update a secret from a key-value pair.
+<dd>Update a generic secret from a key-value pair.
 Must be in `NAME=VALUE` format.
 This value is required if `--from-file` is not specified.
 This value is optional.
 </dd>
 <dt>`--rm`</dt>
-<dd>Remove an individual key-value pair in a secret by specifying the name of the key.
+<dd>Remove an individual key-value pair in a generic secret by specifying the name of the key.
 This value is optional. </dd>
 </dl>

 **Example**